Table of Contents

 Off-label use refers to a medication being prescribed for something other than what it was used for in clinical trials.
 Somehow doctors began to notice that some patients have fewer migraines on anti-seizure medications.
 It is important to remember, however, that these drugs have different effects on everyone.
 Some patients may experience fewer migraines while others may just get the side effects with no real benefits.
 The medications simply weren’t designed for this use, so the outcomes are uncertain.

-Migraineurs know that everything from a sudden change in the weather to strong smells or bright lights can lead to the onset of a migraine.
+Migraineurs know that everything from a sudden change in the weather to strong smells or bright lights can lead to the onset of a migraine with pain.
 The same is true for those who get silent migraines.
 Learning your migraine triggers can help you to avoid some of the circumstances that lead to migraines, but others are unavoidable.

 Remember that migraines, especially silent migraines or migraine with aura, seem to be related to blood flow to the brain.
 Well, proper blood flow to the brain is facilitated by the cervical spine.
 How?
 The vertebrae in the neck have tiny loops of bone called vertebral foramen.
 These allow a place for the vertebral arteries to flow through on their way to the brain.